Skip to Content

 logger.treblle_publisher.level = DEBUG

-3. Verify credentials are correct in Treblle dashboard
+2. Verify credentials are correct in the Treblle dashboard

 Tip

 That’s it!
 Your WSO2 API Manager is now integrated with Treblle.
-All API requests will be automatically captured and sent to your Treblle dashboard through the Global Synapse Handler.
+APIs with the treblle_enabled custom property set to true will be automatically captured and sent to your Treblle dashboard.

 Last updated on